American Dreamz: Critical response

-On review website Rotten Tomatoes, the film holds an approval rating of 38% based on 183 reviews, with an average rating of 5.29/10.
+On review website Rotten Tomatoes, the film holds an approval rating of 39% based on 182 reviews, with an average rating of 5.3/10.
 The website's critics consensus reads: "A cheerfully silly satire with an unfortunate lack of focus, American Dreamz takes aim at numerous targets, but isn't pointed enough for relevant social commentary."
-Metacritic, assigned the film a weighted average score of 45 out of 100, based on 37 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 45 out of 100, based on reviews from 37 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Giving the film a C+ in her review, Rebecca Murray writes that Weiz tried to do too much: "Simply put, American Dreamz suffers from an overabundance of subplots and characters.
 There's so much going on, the comedy can't survive the film's scattershot approach."
 Leonard Maltin in his book 151 Best Movies You've Never Seen says director "Weitz holds a mirror up to American society and uses humor to help us see ourselves at our best, and at our worst."